 They’re meant to be filled.

 As human beings, we often experience that feeling of “emptiness.”
-Often this is covered with numerous material goods, which may help at the time, but does not last very long.
-Some people may resort to substances to try fill the void, others may resort to relationships, food, sex, gangs or even isolation.
+We cover this with numerous material goods, which may help at the time, but does not last very long.
+Some people resort to substances to try fill the void, others may resort to relationships, food, sex, gangs or even isolation.

 Spirituality is a sense of connection to something bigger than ourselves.

-The way I see it, the void may not necessarily be caused by the lack of spirituality, because spiritually is a very broad concept.
-It’s what spirituality represents for me.
-So the void is not necessarily due to the lack of spirituality itself, but by the lack of spiritual values.
+The void is not necessarily due to the lack of spirituality itself, but by the lack of spiritual values.

 One of the most powerful ways to grow our spirituality is to reassess our core values.

-I was then asked the question by a close friend; “Okay cool, so what are the values?”
+I was then asked the question by a close friend; “You always throw “your values” in my face…so tell me, what are these values?”

-I found myself very uncomfortable, muttering, stuttering and started shouting out a whole bunch of nonsense that I thought was the “right thing to say”
+I found myself very uncomfortable, muttering, stuttering.
+I felt my face turn red before eventually shouting out a whole bunch of nonsense that I thought was the “right thing to say”

 “Uhm… Honesty, integrity, er.. love”